Rohit102497/rohitagarwal.github.io/_pages/about.md

 #    <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+# selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student in Machine Learning at the [Computer Science Department](https://en.uit.no/enhet/ifi) at [UiT The Arctic University of Norway](https://en.uit.no/startsida), adivsed by [Dilip K. Prasad](https://sites.google.com/site/dilipprasad/).
+I am a PhD student in Machine Learning at the [Computer Science Department](https://en.uit.no/enhet/ifi){:target="\_blank"} at [UiT The Arctic University of Norway](https://en.uit.no/startsida){:target="\_blank"}, adivsed by [Dilip K. Prasad](https://sites.google.com/site/dilipprasad/){:target="\_blank"}.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+My focus is on developing scalable and self-adaptive AI models for modelling complex biological systems including cell-cell and environmental interactions.
+I am also interested in NLP and online learning.